System-Glitch/Solidity-IDE/README.md

 npm run ide -- --path=path/to/project -a 20 # Generate 20 accounts on startup
 ```

+If you get an error like "_Couldn't fetch..._" on startup, this is probably because the IDE opened before the server finished loading.
+Just click "_refresh_" and you should be good to go.

 ### Getting started

 #### File management